Federico Jusid

-Federico Jusid (born April 23, 1973) is an Argentine composer who resides and works between Madrid and Los Angeles.
-He has written the scores for more than 40 feature films and over 25 television series.
+Federico Jusid is an Argentine composer who resides and works between Madrid and Los Angeles.
+He has written the scores for more than 60 feature films and over 70 television series.

-His work includes the score for the Academy Award®-winner for Best Foreign Film The Secret in Their Eyes (2009, Dir. by Juan José Campanella), for which he received the nomination for the Spanish Academy Goya Award® for Best Original Score.
+His work includes the score for the Academy Award-winner for Best Foreign Film The Secret in Their Eyes (2009, Dir. by Juan José Campanella), for which he received the nomination for the Spanish Academy Goya Award for Best Original Score.